Rose-Marie (1958 cast recording): CD releases

 In 2009, the Sepia Records released the 1958 studio cast recording along with additional historical material such as tracks from the original 1925 London cast and performances by Jeanette MacDonald and Nelson Eddy from the 1936 film.
-This unauthorized edition was possible because the original recording had entered the public domain in Europe, reflecting the different copyright laws for older works.
-According to William Ruhlmann of AllMusic, while not an authorized release, the Sepia version offers a unique comparative perspective on the musical's enduring legacy, showcasing how different artists have interpreted its score over the decades.
-The CD was rated three out of five stars by Stage on Disc website.
+This unauthorized edition was possible because the original recording had entered the public domain in Europe.
+According to William Ruhlmann of AllMusic, while not an authorized release, the Sepia version offers a unique comparative perspective on the musical's legacy The CD was rated three out of five stars by Stage on Disc website.
 Another CD by Flare Record (also unauthorized thanks to European public domain) was released the same year.
 It was titled Rose-Marie • Show Boat, and includes all the songs from both cast recording original albums.
 It received no stars (out of five) from Cast Albums Reviews website, and three and a half stars from AllMusic.